 We are subject to risks associated with transactions that are denominated in currencies other than our functional currencies, as well as the effects of translating amounts denominated in a foreign currency to the U.S. Dollar as a normal part of the reporting process.
-Our Asia Pacific operations utilize the Chinese Renminbi, or RMB, and the Hong Kong Dollar, or HKD, as the functional currency, which results in the Company recording a translation adjustment that is included as a component of accumulated other comprehensive income.
-The Company does not generally engage in hedging to manage foreign currency risk related to its revenue and expenses denominated in RMB and HKD.
+Our Asia Pacific operations utilize the Chinese Renminbi (RMB) and the Hong Kong Dollar (HKD) as the functional currencies, which results in us recording a translation adjustment that is included as a component of accumulated other comprehensive income.
+We do not generally engage in hedging to manage foreign currency risk related to revenue and expenses denominated in RMB and HKD nor do we currently use derivative instruments to reduce exposure to foreign currency risk for loans due from our foreign subsidiaries.
+However, we may consider the use of derivatives in the future.

 We enter into foreign currency forward contracts to mitigate the impact of changes in foreign currency exchange rates and to reduce the volatility of purchases and other obligations generated in currencies other than the functional currencies.
-Our foreign subsidiaries may at times purchase forward exchange contracts to manage their foreign currency risk in relation to particular purchases or obligations, such as the related party financing obligation arising from the put call option to purchase the remaining 20% of a majority owned subsidiary, which was settled in early June 2011 when the put call option was settled in cash, and certain purchases of machinery denominated in foreign currencies other than our foreign functional currency.
-The notional amount of the foreign exchange contracts at June 27, 2011 was approximately \$40.5 million.
+Our foreign subsidiaries may at times purchase forward exchange contracts to manage their foreign currency risk in relation to particular purchases or obligations, such as the related party financing obligation arising from the put call option to purchase the remaining 20% of a majority owned subsidiary, which was settled in June 2011 when the put call option was settled in cash, and certain purchases of machinery denominated in foreign currencies other than our foreign functional currency.
+The notional amount of the foreign exchange contracts at September 26, 2011 was approximately \$38.0 million.
 We have designated certain of these foreign exchange contracts as cash flow hedges, with the exception of the foreign exchange contracts in relation to the related party financing obligation, which was settled in June 2011.
-In this instance, the hedged item was a recognized liability subject to foreign currency transaction gains and losses and therefore, changes in the hedged item due to foreign currency exchange rates were already recorded in earnings.
+In this instance, the hedged item was a recognized liability subject to foreign currency transaction gains and losses and, therefore, changes in the hedged item due to foreign currency exchange rates were already recorded in earnings.
 Therefore, hedge accounting was not applied.

-The table below presents information about certain of the foreign currency forward contracts at June 27, 2011 and December 31, 2010:
+The table below presents information about certain of the foreign currency forward contracts at September 26, 2011 and December 31, 2010:

-As of June 27, 2011 As of December 31, 2010
+As of Septe As of December 31, 2010

+Notional Notional ,

+Amount Amount Average

-Notional Amount (In thousands in USD) Average Contract Rate or Strike Amount Rate or Strike Notional Rate or Average Contract Strike Amount
+(In thousands Average Contract (In thousands Contract

+in Rate or Strike in Strike

+USD) Amount USD) Amount

 Receive foreign currency/pay USD

-Euro \$ 37,415 1.37 \$ 31,685 1.32
+Euro \$ 35,508 1.37 \$ 31,685 1.32

-Japanese Yen 3,113 0.01 4,581 0.01
+Japanese Yen 2,530 0.01 4,581 0.01

-\$ 40,528 \$ 36,266
+\$ 38,038 \$ 36,266

-Estimated fair value, net asset \$ 1,001 \$ 942
+Estimated fair value, net (liability) asset \$ (551) \$ 942